-English Education Teaching
+English Education Teacher

 The Eastern Caribbean islands draw heavily on two assets—their natural resources and their remarkably resilient communities.
 The St. Lucian poet, Derek Walcott said, "What makes our islands special are their complexity.
 Part of it is the diverse landscape—the mountains, valleys, and culture of the sea.
 Part of it is in its bilingualism; people intertwine Creole with English in a magical, remarkable way.
 And then there are the customs and the African mythology that one finds here.”

 The Ministries of Education in Dominica, St. Lucia, St. Vincent & the Grenadines, and Grenada are committed to building its citizens out of a post-colonial culture into one that celebrates its heritage and language and positions its youth towards the 21st Century.
 These four island nations recognize English as the language of academic study, international communication, and a foundation for success.
-Since their independence 1970s, these islands have been devoted to nation building, preparing for an interconnected and virtual world, and developing a competitive world economy rooted in their culture.
+Since their independence in the 1970s, these islands have been devoted to nation building, preparing for an interconnected and virtual world, and developing a competitive world economy rooted in their culture.

 Peace Corps works alongside the Ministries of Education to support the development of English acquisition and literacy for youth in rural communities.
 Peace Corps partners with rural primary schools to develop English reading and writing skills for primary school children.
 Peace Corps Volunteers and local teachers and principals work together to assess students and collaborate in the design and delivery of English lessons tailored to each student’s abilities.
 English literacy is a pressing need and is often overwhelmed by existential issues—identity and equity, environmental threats, inclusive leadership, social media literacy, etc. Peace Corps promotes the interests and creativity of the Volunteer to address these issues in collaboration with the local schools and community.